fog/fog/CONTRIBUTING.md

 * Organize your patches by keeping all related changes together in a topic branch.
 * Rebase your branch against master before submitting a pull request (and squish any 'oops' or work in progress commits).
 * We support several rubies!
-Make sure your changes will work for all the Rubies in .travis.yml (currently MRI 1.8, 1.9, and Ruby 2.0).
+Make sure your changes will work for all the Rubies in `.travis.yml`
 * Submit changes as pull requests describing what the changes should cover and referencing issues (if any).
 * Use 'tags' in your commits to indicate the scope, so things like `[aws|compute] fixed something`.
 * Write and run tests.
 Tests should follow through usage workflows and ought to pass both with mocking on and off.